ryan-mcclue/musings/tower-of-knowledge.md

 IPS (In-Plane Switching) and TFT (Thin Film Transistor) are example crystal technologies.
 For an LED monitor, the LED is the backlight, as oppose to a fluorescent.
 However still uses LCD backlight, so really LED LCD.

+Quantum science deals with quanta, i.e. smallest unit that comprises something They behave strangely and don't have well defined values for common properites like position, energy etc., e.g. uncertainty principle
+A 'quantum dot' is a semiconductor nanoparticle that has different properties to larger particles as a result of quantum mechanics.
-QLED/QNED (Quantum NanoCell) is a adding a 'quantom dot' layer into the white LED backlight LCD sandwich.
+QLED/QNED (Quantum NanoCell) adds a 'quantom dot' layer into the white LED backlight LCD sandwich.

 OLED is distinct.
 It produces own light, i.e. current passed through an OLED diode to produce light.
 LTPO (Low Temperature Polycrystalline Oxide) is a backplane for OLED technology.